HOW TO CLEAN A RADIATOR

 To avoid damaging your radiator and potentially your engine, your choice of cleaning product is important.
 Avoid using vinegar, because the acetic acid makes metal susceptible to rust.
 Additionally, bleach should never be used, because sodium hypochlorite (bleach) will corrode metals such as steel and aluminum.
 This can result in damage to the vehicle's intake manifold, block, or engine head as well as degrading rubberized gaskets and seals.

-A safer option to harsh chemicals and solvents, Simple Green Pro HD Heavy-Duty Cleaner is biodegradable, non-corrosive and safer for cleaning aluminum, stainless steel and other metals.
+A safer option to harsh chemicals and solvents, Simple Green Pro HD Heavy-Duty Cleaner is non-corrosive and safer for cleaning aluminum, stainless steel and other metals.
 The professional-grade, engine-compatible formula breaks down tough grease, oil, road grime and other automotive fluids, making it ideal for cleaning your radiator.

 Check your vehicle Owner's Manual before cleaning radiator.
 Always follow manufacturer's complete instructions for cleaning and maintenance.
 Make sure radiator is cool to the touch before cleaning.